AFCSociety/afcsociety.github.io/_pages/about.md

 * Enhance & expand social welfare programs, such as SNAP, WIC, and Section 8/811/202 rental assistance.
 * Adjust Federal Poverty Guidelines for the reality of life in 2025 and beyond.
-* Implement:
+* Implement universal programs that benefit working families, including:
-  * Universal childcare for working families, from infancy through pre-K.
+  * Childcare programs, from infancy through pre-K.
-  * Universal free breakfast & lunch programs for public schools.
+  * Free breakfast & lunch programs for public schools.
-  * Universal before- and after-school programs for public schools.
+  * Before- and after-school programs for public schools.
-  * Universal, Single-payer healthcare
+  * Single-payer healthcare, with rebust mental health programs.

 #### How we intend to pay for them